One of the most important things you'll need to understand as a driver is how the payment system works.

 The service fee

 CitizenShipper charges the customer a small fee, prior to them being able to accept you for the job.
 We do not take this fee out of your bid.
 What you bid, you get paid!
 Our fee works on a sliding scale - it's added to your bid and paid by the customer as soon as they book you for a job.

 For example, let's say you bid $500 on a dog shipment that's 800 miles long, and win that shipment.
-Our service fee is determined by mileage in this case, and it would be $129, which the customer pays to CitizenShipper as soon as they click "Book driver".
-The customer would then owe you $500, as per your bid.
+Our service fee is determined by mileage in this case, and it would be $129, which the customer is charged as soon as they click "Book driver".
+The customer would still owe you the full $500, as per your bid.
 For more information on our fee structure based on shipment category, visit our help center quick start guide.

 A problem that many drivers have run into, late cancellations occur when a customer cancels on you once you're already on the road.
 Having invested time and money into the trip, you can end up taking a considerable hit because of their change of plans.